annahaensch/datathon4justice/README.md

 ### Structure of the Repository

+#### code

+This folder is where you can add any code that you want to share with the team.
+This can include Python scripts, Jupyter notebooks, R scipts, or whatever!

 #### primary_datasets

 This folder containts the main datasets provided to all participants by the QSIDE team.
 These should be downloaded and used, but _please don't overwrite anything in this folder_.
 The primary datasets consist of two collections: